brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 17 bht.md

 # Ephesians 5:17 Commentary Help Text

 ## BHT:
-Be wise and understand the will of the Lord.
-Do not be unwise or foolish, but seek to know and fulfill God's will.
-By understanding and obeying God's will, we can triumph over obstacles and avoid being blinded by Satan.
-Let us be diligent in redeeming our time and directing our way according to the word of the Lord.
-No matter the circumstance, may we always seek to know and do the will of God.
+Be wise and do not waste your time senselessly, but instead understand what is the will of the Lord.
+Seek to discern intelligently the specific will of Christ, not just in general, but in every aspect of your life.
+Do not be unwise and ignorant, but rather strive to know and do the will of God, allowing your heart and actions to align with it.
+Remember that understanding the will of the Lord is not just about having knowledge, but about applying it practically in your life in every situation.

 ## Choicest Commentary Quotes:
 ### Henry Alford: